Chicago Travel Costs: The Honest Budget Guide

 Is Chicago Worth the Cost?

 Yes — and more so than most major US cities.
 What makes Chicago particularly good value is the quality of its free offering.
 The lakefront, the parks, the Riverwalk, and Lincoln Park Zoo are world-class experiences that cost nothing.
-Add one or two paid attractions per day and you have a genuinely remarkable trip without spending anywhere near New York or San Francisco levels.
+Add one or two paid attractions per day and you have a memorable trip without spending anywhere near New York or San Francisco levels.

 Money Saving Tips for Chicago